 Excess weight can lead to excessive sweating as well.
 In areas where there are more sweat glands and skin folds, such as the groin, the sweating may be more intense.

-The side effects of sweaty testicles can range from discomfort to more serious complications, depending on the underlying cause.
+The side effects of a sweaty scrotum can range from discomfort to more serious complications, depending on the underlying cause.
 The more common potential side effects include:

 - Chafing and itching.
-Sweaty testicles and groin area in general can cause the skin to become irritated with movement.
+A sweaty groin area in general can cause the skin to become irritated with movement.

 - Bacterial infection.
 A sweaty environment can be a breeding ground for bacteria.
 A bacterial infection can cause boils and other skin problems to develop.
 If left untreated, a bacterial infection on the skin can migrate elsewhere in the body and cause further serious issues.